Which Scandinavian languages should I learn?

 We can acknowledge that it is uncommon to find someone teaching Finnish, Swedish, Danish, or Norwegian who isn’t from Nordic countries.

-One main reason is the lack of professional teachers and learning materials.
+One primary reason is the shortage of qualified teachers and learning materials.

 You might find various online lessons, language apps, and interactive courses.
 Still, few good books or language teachers are available beyond the Nordic countries.